-“Goodbye Great Vera!”
+“Goodbye Great Aunt Vera!”
 I replace the receiver and hope no one heard my conversation.

 11.02 a.m.
 Martin returns from his meeting.
 I try to look busy; this involves stapling some random bits of paper whilst looking thoughtful at something on my computer screen.

-“Marcus says that he wants you to work on this project,” instructs Martin, handing me a pile of papers which makes me let out a groan.
+“Marcus wants you to work on this project,” instructs Martin, handing me a pile of papers which makes me let out a groan.

 “What does he want me to do with it?”
-I ask, shaking my head in dismay.
+I shake my head in dismay.